 Once you get an excellent response, then you can scale it up to get the benefits.
 Do not stop here and keep testing a new bunch of messages to find performance across various channels.

 Present time technology has made it easier than ever to keep track of the customer's response and behavior, which can be very useful to you.
 Many brands use this data to create campaigns they believe will do well.
 However, they fail to track the performance to recognize the areas of improvement.

-So, with such advancement in technology, it is recommended to track the performance timely before investing in a campaign.
+So, with such technological advancement, it is recommended that track the performance timely before investing in a campaign.
 You can conduct small campings and see how well the customers respond to them.
 If the campaign's performance is good, you can invest in it on a large scale then.

 Before crafting the campaign, make sure to define clear performance goals at the beginning so that you always have an idea about the campaign's performance.
-Else, your money could be used somewhere else better because if the campaign fails, it is a total waste of money.
+Otherwise, your money could be used somewhere else better because if the campaign fails, it is a total waste of money if the campaign fails.
 So, track anything and everything to make the system work smoothly.

 New tools and technologies allow high targets.
 Identifying the core audience is easier than ever.
 With the luxury of data, and the information available on social platforms, brands can get a comprehensive idea of their audience.
 It provides you with demographic statistics such as age group, gender, and geographical areas where most of the customers come from, and targeting can be narrowed down to social media platforms for the promotion.

 The first step of a successful marketing campaign is targeting the right audience and connecting with them.
 Marketing is just not the logical presentation of data, but the information about your products to the customers, why people should buy it, what all things your brand has to offer, and at the end, drive customers.
 You might need logic to sell, but it takes emotions to hook people that require more than logic.